AliveGorilla/Master-thesis-Omnimotion-Optimization/README.md

 3. Several improvements to OmniMotion suggest that incorporating additional information (e.g., depth maps) can significantly enhance the overall quality of the results.

 While these ideas remain unimplemented due to time constraints, I plan to explore them further as a future PhD student or as part of a personal project.

+PS.
+For training and testing the setting from the [Issues report](https://github.com/qianqianwang68/omnimotion/issues/37) were used.